Anwar11234/E-Commerce-Platform-Data-Warehouse/readme.md

 ![alt text](<business questions answers/q9.1.1 result.png>)

-- Or it can be The number of days between delivery date and estimated time delivery, and the answer in this case will be:
+- Or it can be the number of days between order date and delivery date, and the answer in this case will be:

 ```sql
 WITH order_dates AS (